 Once you know that, you’ll need to write out a written budget that covers four categories (scroll down for examples of each):

-- your regular, expected bills (like electric, rent, car payments, etc)
+- your consistent, expected bills (like rent, car payments, etc)

 - variable expenses (things like groceries or gas which change from month to month)